envfluids/TL_for_SGS_Models/README.md

 This take the extracted network weights, computes the kernels with the largest changes due to re-training and plots the spectrum of the kernel from both the BNN and TLNN.

 ## Citation
+@article{subel2022explaining,
+  title={Explaining the physics of transfer learning a data-driven subgrid-scale closure to a different turbulent flow}, author={Subel, Adam and Guan, Yifei and Chattopadhyay, Ashesh and Hassanzadeh, Pedram}, journal={arXiv preprint arXiv:2206.03198}, year={2022}
+}